 Other debtors principally consist of intercompany debtor balances and sundry debtors and are carried at amortised cost less any impairment losses.

 (k) Other creditors

-Other creditors are stated at amortised cost determined on the effective interest rate method.
+Other creditors principally consist of amounts due to other related entities and profit commissions payable.
+These are stated at amortised cost determined using the effective interest rate method.

 (l) Impairment of financial assets